What Is a Cure for Diabetes?

 What is a cure for diabetes?
 Is there room for variances in that definition?

 I had just started second grade when I was diagnosed, and I believed my doctors when they talked about “a cure in five years.”
 No more shots, no more measuring food at every meal, no more catching my mom’s brow furrowed in worry throughout the day.
 Five more years.
 It was a number I held in my pocket and hoped would bring me better health.
 I figured I’d be cured by high school.

-But the promise of that “five years” has come and gone almost five times over now, having marked my twenty-fourth year with type 1 diabetes this past September.
+But the promise of that “five years” has come and gone almost five times over now.
 Nothing shocked me more than walking across the stage as I graduated high school, knowing I was still diabetic.
 I know it seems crazy to put such stock in arbitrary time frames, but I couldn’t help it.
 Since I was a kid, my vision of a cure was always the same – no more diabetes.
 Period.
 Without understanding how life worked (never mind diabetes), a cure was something that would reverse my autoimmunity and allow my body to make insulin again.
 All complications would be reversed.
 I’d be perfectly healthy in all ways.
 Easy peasy.

 In the last few years, I’ve started to wonder if I’ll see that cure in my lifetime.
 And that reality has bred a new definition of what my “cure” may be.